thetuvix/winrt-api/windows.ui.input.spatial/spatialpointerpose_trygetattimestamp_809081853.md

 ## -description

-Gets the head gaze and motion controller pointer poses for the specified timestamp.
+Gets the head gaze, eye gaze and motion controller pointer poses for the specified timestamp.

 ## -parameters